A refreshing burst of peppermint with a sweet and salty mix of white chocolate popcorn. This treat is perfect for the winter season.

 - Flakey Sea Salt *optional

 🍽 Equipment Needed

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-We mix our crushed peppermint into the white chocolate to give us better coverage with the flavor as it coats every piece of popcorn.
+To make out white chocolate candy cane popcorn, we start by mixing our crushed peppermint into the white chocolate to give us better coverage with the flavor as it coats every piece of popcorn.
 You could also toss it in with everything else in the next step, but I feel like this minor detail makes a noticeable difference.

 You can use buttery, unflavored, salty, or kettle popcorn (any popcorn of choice) to get a different flavorful combination depending on what you want.
 I used Movie Theater Butter Flavored popcorn and was surprised by how well it worked with the peppermint.